www.woodworkprojects.co.uk

 So what can you do with a saw guide?

-I can take absolutely no credit for the project on this page: all I did was import and sell the saw guide used in the construction.
-The project is entirely the brainchild of the contributor, Geoff.
 The problem Geoff faced was that he suffers from arthritis in his left hand, meaning that maintaining a constant grip with his left hand while sawing with the right hand was a painful experience.
 His solution, and a very clever one too, was to create a jig which in effect takes over the work of his left hand.

 I'll let Geoff talk you through it: